csharpconsultant/Business-Conditions-Index/README.md

 subject to ‖w‖ = 1
 ```

-This gives a **single latent factor** — the first principal component — that captures the **largest common variation** across all included economic series.
+This gives a **single latent factor**, the first principal component, that captures the **largest common variation** across all included economic series.

 ---